Egyptian Wafd Party: 2005–2006 turmoil

 Early in December 2005 the party appeared to be in crisis following the parliamentary elections, when party chairman Numan Gumaa dismissed prominent party leader and vice chairman Monir Fakhri Abdel Nour following the poor performance the party showed during the elections.

 Abdel Nour was also the leader of the opposition bloc in the outgoing parliament before losing his seat in the first stage of elections.
 Abdel Nour told the media before his dismissal, that the only way the party could improve would be by "changing its leadership".
 He also continued that there was much support within the party for such a change.

-After a poor showing in the 2005 Egyptian Presidential elections, the Wafd Party split into two camps, with one group demanding that Numan Gumaa leave his post as chairman.
+After a poor showing in the 2005 Egyptian presidential elections, the Wafd Party split into two camps, with one group demanding that Gumaa leave his post as chairman.
 That demand became even more pronounced after the party also did poorly in the parliamentary elections.

 Later in December 2005 the party's higher political board reverted Gumaa's decisions on firing Abdel Nour as well as other members.
-The higher board also elections for its membership and amended its internal by-laws and rules, especially those that give the party's chairman vast authorities in an aim to trim the chairman's political powers, all of which Gumaa has agreed to support.
+The higher board also held elections for its membership and amended its internal by-laws and rules, especially those that give the party's chairman vast authorities in an aim to trim the chairman's political powers, all of which Gumaa has agreed to support.

-On 18 January 2006 the supreme committee for the party ousted its chairman Numan Gomaa from the party and from the presidency of the board of al-Wafd newspaper.
-The committee attributed its decision to Gomaa's tyrannical behaviour and abuse of authority.
+On 18 January 2006 the supreme committee for the party ousted its chairman Numan Gumaa from the party and from the presidency of the board of al-Wafd newspaper.
+The committee attributed its decision to what it called Gumaa's tyrannical behaviour and abuse of authority.